Diogo-Menezes/Hero/README.md

 ## 📃 Project

-Be The Hero is a project that aims to request help from the people for NGO (Non Governmental Organizations) cases.
+Be The Hero is a project that allows  NGO (Non Governmental Organizations) to post their incidents and request help from the app users.
-The NGO creates an account where then she can open cases and the people that use the app then have access to the cases listed be each NGO.
+The NGO creates an account and then they can post incidents and let the public know.
+The users that use the app then have access to all the cases listed for each NGO.

 ## 🔖 Layout